DylanAuty/eos-blender/README.md

 This repository is part of a university group project that aims to send a meteorological balloon into the stratosphere, beam the telemetry data it collects back to Earth, and then display the data in a meaningful way.
 To this end, we have a website, which you can visit [here](eos.mybluemix.com).
 It will contain both a live tracker, and an animation that will be rendered using the data after the launch.
 This repository contains scripts relating to the import of the information into Blender, the 3D modelling program being used to create the animation.

 ## Function and Purpose
+An F-Curve is a Bezier curve, and every control point on the curve is called a Keyframe.
 When animating, you can use an F-Curve to describe the way in which a particular property of a model changes over time - anything from position in 3D space of a particular bit of the figure, to the colour of the material that makes up the shirt he wears.
 In this case, the challenge is to use real data to create F-Curves that will represent the data in a meaningful way.

+### Approach 1 - Interpolation between poses
-There is a tool that allows for the import of CSV files containing data into Blender as an F-Curve, which you can find referenced [here](http://blenderartists.org/forum/showthread.php?209181-A-Script-to-Import-a-CSV-File-and-Create-F-Curves-%28for-Blender-2-5x-or-later%29).
+There is a tool that allows for the import of CSV files containing data into Blender as an F-Curve, which you can find [here](http://blenderartists.org/forum/showthread.php?209181-A-Script-to-Import-a-CSV-File-and-Create-F-Curves-%28for-Blender-2-5x-or-later%29).
 However, in a model there may be hundreds of F-Curves to completely describe the scene.

-I aim to take our incoming data, which is formatted as a JSON showing a snapshot of the telemetry at a given time, and break it into meaningful CSV files that can be easily imported into Blender.
+I aim to take our incoming data, which is formatted as a JSON showing a snapshot of the telemetry at a given time, and break it into meaningful CSV files that can be easily imported into Blender as F-Curves.
 Once the program can reliably generate CSVs for each F-Curve, I will attempt to create a script that will use the [Blender Python API](http://www.blender.org/api/blender_python_api_2_74_5/) to automatically import the results, and generate the output.
 The ideal finished product would be able to do everything from extracting the raw data from the server, right up to initiating the final render.

-## Possible Approaches

-The aim is to produce a gradual variation of pose along a curve depending on outside data. producing smooth interpolation between keyframes is difficult to do accurately, and Blender already has this built in.
-With this in mind, the two approaches I've come across so far are:
-1. Take keyframes for every *pose*, and attempt to produce interpolation within the json\_to\_fcurve.py script.
-This would inevitably mean that interpolation would be linear for simplicity's sake and to avoid introduction of error.
-However, it means that less data must be exported from Blender.
-2. Bake the F-Curves in a pre-made sequence cycling through all adjacent poses, and export every keyframe.
-E.g generate a keyframe for every 0.5 degrees celcius, and choose one for the current temperature.
-Then export keyframes instead of f-curves and the interpolation between poses will roughly match that of the original animation
+### Approach 2 - Selecting and inserting pre-baked keyframes
+It is also possible to use the Blender API to insert keyframes, rather than entire F-Curves.
+This can be useful, as pre-baking an F-Curve with an animation for a transition between two extremes allows a keyframe to be generated for every step along the scale.
+The major advantage of this is that no interpolation needs to be done outside of Blender, and the smooth Bezier interpolation done within Blender is preserved.
+Each keyframe is a point on an F-Curve described by a control point, a left handle and a right handle.
+These each have coordinates that can be exported - but it may not be necessary to export the control handles if the curves are pre-baked every frame (i.e. no interpolation information is necessary).
+This approach would select a keyframe according to incoming data, and insert it into the timeline to construct F-Curves.

+### Comparing these two approaches, I will be proceeding with approach 2.

 ## Files
 ### Input
-CSV Files for each pose in the figure's repertoire (relaxed, comfortable, cold, colder, freezing... dead, etc.)
+JSON object pulled and formatted from F-Curves of a smooth animation, containing information on every keyframe in the pre-baked animation
 JSON object pulled from server containing all the launch data in sub-objects.

 ### Output
-####For the pose of the figure:
-72 Bones worth of CSV files with frame number and value columns (one for each bone in the skeleton)

-10 F-Curves per bone:
+There are 10 F-Curves per bone:
 - X Location
 - Y Location
 - Z Location